Fxqsy/JavaGameOOP/README.md

-# JavaGameOOP
+🎮 JavaGameOOP

-A fully object-oriented Java game built using core OOP principles.
-The project demonstrates clean code structure, modular design, and maintainable architecture while delivering an engaging gameplay experience.
+A fully object-oriented Java game that showcases the power of OOP principles in game design.
+Built with a focus on clean architecture, modular structure, and maintainable code, this project combines solid programming fundamentals with fun and challenging gameplay.

+🚀 Features

+4 unique levels, each introducing new gameplay mechanics

+Progressive design — every mechanic learned is essential to beat the game

+Structured using core OOP concepts: encapsulation, inheritance, polymorphism, and abstraction

+Smooth integration of file I/O and SQL databases for persistent data and player progress

-Technologies Used:
+🧰 Technologies Used

 Java (JDK 17+)